William Ward (missionary): Early life

 Ward was born at Derby on 20 October 1769, and was the son of John Ward, a carpenter and builder of that town, and grandson of Thomas Ward, a farmer at Stretton, near Burton upon Trent in Staffordshire.
 His father died while he was a child, and the care of his upbringing fell to his mother.
 He was placed with a schoolmaster named Congreve, near Derby, and afterwards with another named Breary.

-On leaving school he was apprenticed to a Derby printer and bookseller Drewry, with whom he continued two years after the expiration of his indentures, assisting him to edit the Derby Mercury.
-He then removed to Stafford, where he assisted Joshua Drewry, a relative of his former master, to edit the Staffordshire Advertiser and in either 1794 or 1795 proceeded to Hull, where he followed his business as a printer, and was for some time editor of the Hull Advertiser.
+On leaving school he was apprenticed to a Derby printer and bookseller John Drewry (1732-1794), with whom he continued two years after the expiration of his indentures, assisting him to edit the Derby Mercury.
+In 1793, Ward moved to London to study typesetting before relocating once again to Stafford, where he assisted Joshua Drewry, a nephew of his former master, to edit the Staffordshire Advertiser from its prospectus in late 1794 to the fall of 1795.
+At the end of 1795, Ward proceeded to Hull, where the Rawson printing firm employed him to focus solely upon improving their infant newspaper, the Hull Advertiser.
+Ward continued to edit the Hull Advertiser through the summer of 1797 before leaving for his own ministerial studies.

-During his time in England, his radical sympathies landed him in court twice; he was acquitted both times.
+Ward was involved with local and national sociopolitical campaigns for the abolition of the slave trade, pacificism, and parliamentary reform.
+Contrary to most secondary sources on his life, Ward was not involved in the Thelwall riot in Derby on March 6, 1797.